Air Fryer vs Microwave, which is better, healthier & safer?

-But before we do that, it is also important for you to know what is an Air Fryer, how does it work, pros and cons of Air Fryer and same goes for Microwaves as well.
+But before we do that, it is also important to understand what is an Air Fryer, how does it work, pros and cons of Air Fryer and same goes for Microwaves as well.

-At the same time, if you already have a Microwave, do check out our post on Best Microwave Oven Stand in India in 2021.
+If you already have a Microwave, do check out our post on Best Microwave Oven Stand in India in 2023 and Best Microwave Utensils in India.

 Quick Look at Air Fryer vs Microwave